Who are the Safeguarding, Student Life and Wellbeing Team?

 Care leavers

-At Ulster University’s branch campuses we understand the needs of young people who may have lived in care as a child.
-If you are registered as a care leaver our Welfare Team understands that support and advice starts before the first day of teaching.
+At Ulster University’s Branch Campuses we understand the needs of young people who may have lived in care as a child.
+If you are registered as a care leaver our Safeguarding, Student Life & Wellbeing team understands that support and advice starts before the first day of teaching.
 Therefore we would encourage you to contact us as soon as you know you would like to study on one of our campuses.
-We have welfare staff based in both London and Birmingham campuses and we are very happy to offer you help and support before, during and at the end of your studies.
+We have welfare staff based in our branch campuses and we are very happy to offer you help and support before, during and at the end of your studies.